jitterbit/dropbox-connector/README.md

 registration process need to be included in the manifest, as described above.
 For additional details, check the [PACKAGING.md](PACKAGING.md).

+Additionally, tests are run as part of the build.
+For the tests to run, you will need the Dropbox `app-key` and `access-token` keys that you obtained earlier.
+They must be defined in the build environment as the test uses those keys.

-Skipping the details, and to directly build the Dropbox connector, run this command:
+Skipping the details, and to directly build the Dropbox connector, run these commands (after substituting in your values for the `APP_KEY` and `ACCESS_TOKEN` environment variables in this example):

+    $ export APP_KEY=<app-key>
+    $ export ACCESS_TOKEN=<access-token>
     $ mvn jaxb2:xjc compile install